 Master of Arts in Ministry & Culture Degree (MAMC)

-The 48 semester-hour Master of Arts in Ministry and Culture (MAMC) and the 82 semester-hour Master of Divinity (MDiv) degree programs are both designed to equip persons to fulfill their vocations in providing faithful and effective forms of ministry in congregations and in the world.
-While the more extensive MDiv remains the degree required for ordination in most denominations, the MAMC degree, like the MDiv, requires Supervised Ministry and is designed to affirm and respond to the educational needs of persons interested.
+The 48 semester-hour Master of Arts in Ministry and Culture (MAMC) and the 81 semester-hour Master of Divinity (MDiv) degree programs are both designed to equip persons to fulfill their vocations in providing faithful and effective forms of ministry in congregations and in the world.
+While the more extensive MDiv remains the degree required for ordination in most denominations, the MAMC degree suits persons who are seeking leadership as an ordained deacon, who serve denominations that do not require the MDiv for ordination, or who are pursuing a path toward ministry for laypeople.
+Like the MDiv, the MAMC requires Supervised Ministry and is designed to affirm and respond to the educational needs of persons answering the call to ministry with a breadth of application.

 Course Overview